kailamink/FileWriter/README.md

-When executed, this application will take a user's input  up until it reaches a tilda and append it to a file.
+When executed, this application will take a user's input  up until it reaches a tilda and write it to a file.